Even though you’re standing still in the horse stance (aka. Ma Bu), it doesn’t mean it’s easy.

 The upside is - the mistakes taught me a lot!

-While the mistakes we’re useful learning tools, part of me would have loved to avoid them.
+While the mistakes were useful learning tools, part of me would have loved to have avoided them.

 My intention in this article is to help you do just that, by answering some of the most common questions I get asked.